Durga Temple, Baideshwar

 The Durga Temple is a Hindu temple dedicated to Goddess Durga and located in Baideshwar village (near Kalapathara chowk) on the way to Banki of Cuttack District in Odisha, India.

 Architecture

 The temple has a Khakhara vimana of early Kalingan order during Bhaumakara rule.
 The survey has assigned the temple to 8th century AD.
 It is a living temple, enshrining an image of eight-armed Mahishamardini Durga.
 Mahisasuramardini Durga, Parvati, Aja-ekapada Bhairava and Ganesh images are found.
 Similar construction are found in Vaital Deula, and Varahi Deula, Chaurasi.
-The temple is built with Ochre colour sandstone is used for the temple and laterite for the compound wall.
+The temple is built with Ochre colour sandstone and laterite for the compound wall.